Select your country

 STADA attaches great importance to training and development.
 Particularly against the backdrop of covering its own need for qualified young talent and, with it, securing and strengthening the competitiveness of the Company, STADA makes use of internal promotion and targeted programs.
 The individual training of employees is defined and coordinated by the respective departments on a needs-oriented basis and in accordance with individual targets.

-In the reporting year, STADA introduced a global program for the promotion of talent aligned with the corporate culture and the goal of future growth.
+STADA has a global program for the promotion of talent aligned with the corporate culture and the goal of future growth.
 In three development cycles, participants are given a comprehensive understanding of STADA’s purpose, values and strategy.

-In 2019, nine people successfully completed their training or dual studies at STADA in Germany.
-Six additional persons were still undergoing training in different areas of the Company during this period.
-As part of its development program, the Company also offers students the opportunity to collect practical experience in the pharmaceutical industry with an internship or clerkship.
+In 2020, nine people underwent training in different areas of the Company.
+As part of its development program, the Company also offers students the opportunity to gain practical experience in the pharmaceutical industry with an internship or clerkship.

 Employee rights and occupational safety